reallyland/url-observer/README.md

 [![Language grade: JavaScript][lgtm-badge]][lgtm-url]
 [![Code of Conduct][coc-badge]][coc-url]

-> Inspired by PerformanceObserver but for observing history on a browser.
+> Inspired by PerformanceObserver but for observing history on browsers.

 ## Table of contents <!-- omit in toc -->